mantejjosan/chem/index.md

-# Background
+# Fuel Cell

+The story of the fuel cell begins in the early 19th century, with Sir William Grove, a Welsh judge, inventor, and physicist, often credited as the "father of the fuel cell."
+He built the first crude fuel cell in 1839 in Swansea, Wales, during his experiments with electricity and electrochemical reactions.

 ![William Grove](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/William_Robert_Grove_2.jpg/330px-William_Robert_Grove_2.jpg)
 *Sir William Robert Grove, the "father of the fuel cell"*

-The story of the fuel cell begins in the early 19th century, with Sir William Grove, a Welsh judge, inventor, and physicist, often credited as the "father of the fuel cell."
-He built the first crude fuel cell in 1839 in Swansea, Wales, during his experiments with electricity and electrochemical reactions.

 His work on the fuel cell was driven by a curiosity about converting chemical energy directly into electrical energy in a cleaner and potentially more efficient way.